-The Iraqi delegation had a first-hand opportunity to see the work of the Foundation and how it helps survivors to heal and overcome their traumas, in the context of prolonged conflict in DRC and how the organization provides support to more than 80,000 survivors since its establishment in 1999.
+The Iraqi delegation had a first-hand opportunity to see the work of the Foundation and how it helps survivors to heal and overcome their traumas, in the context of prolonged conflict in DRC and how the

 "The objective of these exchanges is to support Iraqi partners in ongoing deliberations on establishing a holistic centre for the care of survivors in Sinjar," said Giorgi Gigauri, Chief of Mission of IOM Iraq.
 "IOM's role in this process is the role of a facilitator, to make best practices in the rehabilitation of survivors available to our Iraqi partners, who will then assess what is the best modality for the Iraqi context, based on resources and survivors' needs."